jcsrb/dbot/README.md

 NodeJS based Discord Bot that runs on my Raspberry Pi ZW

 ## About
-a small bot to run and check on my local network remotly using discord bot only tested Raspberry Pi Zero W running Raspbian GNU/Linux 9 (stretch)
+a small bot to run and check on my local network remotely using discord bot only tested Raspberry Pi Zero W running Raspbian GNU/Linux 9 (stretch)